TY7891/DSA4266-Group-Project/README.md

 ## Genomics Project: Prediction of m6A RNA modifications from direct RNA-Seq data
 In this project, we developed a machine learning method to identify m6A modification from direct RNA-Seq data.

+The purpose of our script is to predict m6A modification by training a model on a labelled dataset with their gene ID and labels depicting whether m6A modification is present.

+In our EDA.ipynb file, we did exploratory data analysis on it to learn more about the dataset.

+## System requirements
+For our test data, we will be using dataset2 given.
+We would require a medium instance on AWS and python>=3.8 to run the code.

+For larger datasets, a larger AWS instance will be required as the memory needed will increase.
+We recommend using XL and above to run the code if you are to use the script on a bigger dataset.

+The packages required to run the script are listed in the requirements.txt

+## Interpretation of output
+The output will be the same as the intermediate and final submission, where the file will be in csv format and separated by ",".

+The transcript ID, transcript position and score will be recorded in the csv file, where the score is a value between 0 and 1.
+It represents the probability that there is a m6A modification at that transcript ID and position.

+## Arguments passed to the script
+The arguments passed onto the script is the input name and the output name.
+The script takes in a .gz file and a model file, where the model file will be used to predict m6A modification on the .gz file.

+It will then output a csv file with the above description, named after the user's choice.

 ## Running the model on AWS
 First, we will have to check the python version to make sure that it is at least 3.8.